 You can find chicken nuggets and burgers, of course, but you can also order customizable bowls with fresh ingredients and tasty sauces!
 You can chow down on pulled barbecue pork, mac and cheese, and fajitas!
-There’s even cuisine from world-renowned (James Beard award winning, Michelin Starred) chefs that runs the gamut from papas bravas to sushi to fried chicken sandwiches!
+There’s even cuisine from world-renowned (James Beard award-winning, Michelin-starred) chefs that runs the gamut from papas bravas to sushi to fried chicken sandwiches!
 (Okay, now our tummies are growlin’!)

 Yeah, folks, it’s a total food coma sitch.
-And when you’re planning your trip, you’ll want to know what your options are!
+And when you’re planning your trip, you’ll want to know what your options are.
 Even if you still order chicken nuggets (well heck, because they’re awesome!), ply your kids with mac and cheese, and never step foot in a table service restaurant, just know that the options are there, and you can do some seriously happy caloric damage!

 And if you do opt for some sit-down meals, your choices span the globe — literally — with regional Mexican cuisine adjacent to pan-Asian cuisine next to American seafood and more.
 SO.
 MUCH.
 FOOD!!!
-Review those menus before the 180-day Advance Dining Reservation mark, and prepare to make some difficult (but delicious!) decisions!
+Review those menus before the 60-day Advance Dining Reservation mark, and prepare to make some difficult (but delicious!) decisions!

 But what if your first consideration is your budget?
 Or having access to foods your picky eater will actually EAT?
 Or maybe you’ve got special dietary preferences or food allergies in your party?
-Well, Disney’s restaurants likely have your back on this (they’ve won awards for catering to those with special diets and allergies), but it’s important to know that you can bring your own food with you into the Parks.
+Well, Disney’s restaurants likely have your back on this (they’ve won awards for catering to those with special diets and allergies), but it’s important to know that you can bring your own food with you into the parks.
 And there are very few restrictions on this.
-You can’t bring in glass containers (with the exception of baby food) or alcohol, and your cooler (if you bring one) must fit within certain parameters (learn more here), but otherwise, you’re good to go.
+You can’t bring in glass containers (with the exception of baby food) or alcohol, and your cooler must fit within certain parameters (learn more here), but otherwise, you’re good to go.

 Just remember that if you’re not dining in a quick service restaurant, it’s considered bad form to set up camp at a table in that restaurant with the food you’ve brought in with you.
 No one will ask you to leave, but if the restaurant is busy, you’ll definitely be noticed.
 And the toppings bar?
 Yeah, that’s for paying diners, too.
-But otherwise, you do you by bringing the food items you guys need right into the Park!
+But otherwise, you do you by bringing the food items you guys need right into the park!